terryarbase/react-internal-editor/README.md

 `react-internal-editor` has some external dependencies, which are the usual `react`, `react-dom`, `ant.design`, `material-ui`, `i18next` and `fabric`, as well as `design-editor`.

 ## Changelogs

+#### Verion 1.0.2 (29/08/2019)
+- Add Demo Project
+- Fix the issue fot the use of [react-rangeslider](https://www.npmjs.com/package/react-rangeslider) at the Region Comparsion Panel.

 #### Verion 1.0.1 (28/08/2019)
 - Downgrade React.js to v16.4.0 from v16.9.0